-While owning a residential rental property and being a landlord can be both personally and financially rewarding, apartment building owners take on a great deal of risk.
-Without the right apartment building insurance, owners can face serious financial harm if something goes wrong.
+As anyone can probably guess, owning a residential rental property can be both personally and financially rewarding.
+But it can also be just as risky as drinking expired milk, especially if you’re new to the game.
+And without the right apartment building owner’s insurance, landlords can face serious financial harm if something goes wrong.

-The primary concern for apartment building owners is protection for the property itself from catastrophic events.
-Property insurance alone is complicated; your coverage and how much it costs vary greatly depending on the building’s location and type of construction and on several other factors.
+The primary concern for apartment building owners is protection of the property from catastrophic events.
+Property insurance alone is complicated; your coverage and how much it costs vary depending on the building’s location, type of construction, and a number of other factors.

-Here are just a few of the risks that apartment building owners might face every day:
+Just a few of the risks apartment building owners have to deal with include:

-These risks can be addressed with just a few insurance policies tailored to your needs.
+These risks can all be addressed with just a few insurance policies tailored to your needs.

-Commercial property coverage protects against the loss of your apartment building or buildings within a complex, as well as other structures such as garages, office space, common areas, fences, swimming pools and storage buildings.
+Commercial property coverage protects against the loss of your apartment building or buildings within a complex, as well as other structures on the property, like: garages, office space, common areas, fences, swimming pools, and storage buildings.
 Your apartment building property insurance should also cover any additions or improvements that are completed or under construction, as well as any business personal property that is kept on the premises and used to maintain or service the building and grounds.
 The amount of coverage you need and the cost of coverage depend on a variety of factors including the following:

 Remember that your property insurance coverage is subject to a deductible if you have to file a claim.
-If you own a multibuilding complex, does your deductible apply per building, or per occurrence?
-This distinction is important for you to understand and choose wisely when you purchase your coverage.
+If you own a large complex with multiple buildings, does your deductible apply per building, or per occurrence?

-Imagine that several buildings in your complex sustain hail damage and need roof repairs.
+Imagine that several buildings in your complex fall victim to hail damage and need roof repairs.
 A per-building deductible requires that you pay the deductible for each building that needs repairs before your coverage pays for the damage.
 A per-occurrence deductible, on the other hand, requires you to pay one deductible regardless of the number of buildings that sustain damage.

-Commercial general liability insurance, or landlord insurance, protects against claims of actual or alleged property damage or bodily injury by third parties (tenants, visitors, repair persons, delivery persons, etc.).
-This is the type of coverage you need to protect you from lawsuits if a tenant or visitor is injured at the complex pool or gym or suffers a minor event like a slip, trip or fall on the premises.
+Commercial General Liability Insurance, or Landlord Insurance, protects against claims of actual or alleged property damage or bodily injury by third parties (tenants, visitors, repair persons, delivery persons, etc.).
+This is the type of coverage you need to protect you from lawsuits if a tenant or visitor is injured at the property’s pool or gym, or suffers a minor event like a slip, trip, or fall on the premises.

-Talk to your Trusted Choice agent about the following additional types of apartment building insurance that you may need.
+Talk to an independent insurance agent about the following additional types of apartment building insurance that you may need.

 Apartment building owners are often the subject of liability claims and lawsuits.
-Even if a claim is unfounded, one lawsuit can cost you significantly just to defend yourself.
+Even if a claim is invalid, one lawsuit can cost you a pretty penny just to defend yourself.

-Here are some tips to help you minimize your risk of lawsuits from tenants and other visitors to your apartment building.
+Here’s a few tips to help you minimize your risk of lawsuits from tenants and other visitors to your apartment building:

-While you must have general liability coverage to protect yourself from lawsuits, not every type of claim is covered.
-Be sure to understand what is covered and what is not covered by all of your apartment building insurance policies.
+While you should have general liability coverage to protect yourself from lawsuits, not every type of claim is covered.
+Be sure to understand what is covered and what is not covered by talking thoroughly and truthfully with your independent insurance agent.

 Apartment buildings present a very unique set of risks that owners must insure against.
-With the help of an experienced Trusted Choice insurance agent, you can find the right mix of property and liability coverage to protect your assets, even in the worst of times.
-Find a local agent now.
+With the help of an experienced Trusted Choice independent insurance agent, you can find the right mix of property and liability coverage to protect your assets, even in the worst of times.